-One of the key differences in driving an electric vehicle versus a petrol or diesel powered one is fuelling your car.
+One of the key differences in driving an electric vehicle versus a petrol or diesel powered one is fueling your car.
 Nobody enjoys spending time at petrol stations and when you switch to driving an EV, stopping to fill up your car can be a thing of the past.

 Types of charging points